RTL uses five kinds of objects: expressions, integers, wide integers,

 Expressions are classified by expression codes (also called RTX

 codes).
-The expression code is a name defined in
+The expression code is a name defined in rtl.def, which is

-also (in upper case) a C enumeration constant.
+also (in uppercase) a C enumeration constant.
 The possible expression

 codes and their meanings are machine-independent.
 The code of an RTX can